YizeZhang/Net_Diff/README.md

 2018/11/19
-   1. Support triple-frequency PPP (only available in GUI)
+   1. Support triple-frequency undifferenced uncombined PPP (only available in GUI)

-   2. Change ionosphere initial value in PPP
+   2. Change ionosphere initial value of undifferenced uncombined PPP

-   3. Fix bug of ionosphere correction when frequencycombination is L2L3
+   3. Fix bug of ionosphere correction when frequency combination is L2L3

    4. Fix bug when cycle slip method is only LLI in RTK